-This is the Council's first Gender Pay Gap Report.
+This is the Council's second Gender Pay Gap Report.
 It is important to note that gender pay gap reporting is not about men and women being paid differently for the same job but about the differences between the overall average pay of men and women within an organisation.
+The key figures to be published are the median and mean gender pay gaps, i.e. the percentage difference between the median and mean hourly rates for men and women.